Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

 \subsection{Analysis and Evaluation of the Self-Similarity Pruning Strategy}

-In this section, we analyze and evaluate the effectiveness of the self-similarity pruning strategy for detecting loop closures in environments with highly repetitive structures.
-We perform this study on the Bridge01 and Bridge02 sequences from the \helipr{}~\cite{jung2024ijrr} dataset.
-These sequences contain two long bridges with repetitive mechanical structures leading to perceptual aliasing.
-One such bridge, a part of these sequences, can be seen at the top-left of~\figref{fig:bridge_pcds}.
+In this section, we evaluate the effectiveness of the self-similarity pruning strategy in detecting loop closures within environments characterized by highly repetitive structures.
+Specifically, we focus on the Bridge sequences from the \helipr{} dataset, which feature long bridges composed of repeating mechanical elements.
+These conditions present significant challenges due to perceptual aliasing, which can lead to false loop closures.

-Our approach detects false loop closures on such sequences without the pruning strategy.
-An example of such a false positive closure is seen at the bottom-left of~\figref{fig:bridge_pcds}, which poses a significant challenge in place recognition due to the almost perfect alignment between \maps{}.
-This is because of the sufficient inlier matches after the 2D RANSAC alignment between their \bev{} features, as seen on the right-hand side of~\figref{fig:bridge_pcds}.
-These matches are mainly between the repetitive structures in the scene.
-We successfully eliminate these inlier feature matches by the feature pruning strategy proposed in~\secref{sec:features}, thereby removing the false loop closure.
+\figref{fig:15} shows a zoomed-in \pr{} curve for different self-similarity pruning thresholds based on the Hamming distance between ORB descriptors.
+The mark X on the curve represents the performance at an inlier threshold of 5, the default setting in our pipeline.
+Lower threshold values prune only strictly similar features, leading to higher recall values but a drop in precision, similar to the performance without pruning.
+Conversely, higher thresholds prune more features, leading to a drop in recall but maintaining high precision.
+The threshold value of 35 provides a desirable trade-off, maintaining a recall of around 0.6 with minimal loss in precision.

-We compare our pipeline's performance with and without the feature pruning strategy in~\tabref{tab:pruning_pr}.
-We report the precision and recall values over all the detected loop closures at the level of \maps{}.
-With the activated feature pruning stage, we have a perfect~$1.0$ precision on all the Bridge sequences from the \helipr{} dataset for all three \lidar{} sensors.
-In contrast, some false positives are always detected when deactivating the feature pruning stage.
-We have a slightly lower recall when using the pruning strategy.
-This is expected as the pruning of features will eliminate all loop closures in areas with perceptual aliasing since it is hard to differentiate between a true and a false closure in such situations.
-As a result, we miss some of the true loop closures on the bridges.
+Without the pruning strategy, our method detects false loop closures in these Bridge sequences.
+We show one example at the bottom-left of~\figref{fig:17}, where a false match occurs with a near-perfect alignment between \maps{}.
+This alignment is supported by a sufficient number of inlier correspondences after a 2D RANSAC alignment of their \bev{} features~(right-hand side of~\figref{fig:17}), primarily caused by repetitive structures on the bridge.
+We successfully eliminate these matches between similar structures by applying the feature pruning strategy described in~\secref{sec:features}, thereby preventing the false loop closure.